Three-Month-Old Baby Left Alone On Dressing Table Chokes To Death, Mother Arrested

-Laci Lynn Taylor, a 26-year-old mother from Des Moines, Iowa was arrested on Wednesday after investigating officers established that her carelessness led to the death of her three-month-old baby.
+Laci Lynn Taylor, a 26-year-old mother from Des Moines, Iowa, was arrested on Wednesday after investigating officers established that her carelessness led to the death of her 3-month-old baby.
 According to USA Today, the incident happened on the morning of September 18, 2016, at around 7:45 a.m., local time.
-Investigators say that Taylor left her daughter RemmeLyn, unattended on a dressing table in her duplex apartment located a few miles away from downtown Des Moines.
-After Lacy Lynn left the room, the baby reportedly managed to roll over following which her neck was compressed on the ledge of the dressing table.
-According to court documents, the baby was unable to move or breath in this position, choking her – eventually leading to her death.
+Investigators say that Taylor left her daughter, RemmeLyn, unattended on a dressing table in her duplex apartment located a few miles away from downtown Des Moines.
+After Lacy Lynn left the room, the baby reportedly managed to roll over, following which her neck was compressed on the ledge of the dressing table.
+According to court documents, the baby was unable to move or breathe in this position, choking her — eventually leading to her death.

 According to investigating officials, Laci was aware of the fact that her baby was capable of rolling over.
 But she still chose to leave the baby unattended for an extended period of time.
-Officials are of the opinion that the circumstances that led to the death of three-month-old RenneLyn were completely avoidable.
+Officials are of the opinion that the circumstances that led to the death of 3-month-old RenneLyn were completely avoidable.

 Child left unattended on a changing table dies; mom now facing charges https://t.co/kVTyluyzaR